VMadhuranga/linked-lists/README.md

 Fork and clone the repo and open `index.html` file

-### TODO

-Add following methods:

-- `insertAt(value, index)` - that inserts a new node with the provided value at the given index.
-- `removeAt(index)` - that removes the node at the given index.

 ### Resources

 Resources that been helpful for me to build this project: